TOURNAMENT RULES FOR

 8.4 If a player has less than five minutes left on his clock and does not have additional time of 30 seconds or more added with each move, then he is not obliged to meet the requirements of Article 8.1.
 Immediately after one flag has fallen the player must update his scoresheet completely.

-8.5 (a) If neither player is required to keep score under Article 8.4, the arbiter or an assistant should try to be present and keep score.
-In this case, immediately after one flag has fallen, the arbiter shall stop the clocks.
-Then both players shall update their scoresheets, using the arbiter's or the opponent's scoresheet.
+(a) If neither player is required to keep score under Article 8.4, the arbiter or an assistant should try to be present and keep score.
+In this case,

-(b) If only one player is not required to keep score under Article 8.4, he must update his scoresheet completely as soon as a flag has fallen.
+immediately after one flag has fallen, the arbiter shall stop the clocks.
+Then both players shall update their scoresheets, using the arbiter's or the opponent's scoresheet. (b) If only one player is not required to keep score under Article 8.4, he must update his scoresheet completely as soon as a flag has fallen.
 Provided it is the player's move, he may use his opponent's scoresheet.
-The player is not permitted to move until after he has completed his own scoresheet and returned his opponent's.
+The player is not permitted to move until after he has completed his own scoresheet and returned his opponent's. (c) If no complete scoresheet is available, the players must reconstruct the game on a second chessboard under the control of the arbiter or an assistant, who shall first record the actual game position before reconstruction takes place. |

 8.6 If the scoresheets cannot be brought up to date showing that a player has overstepped the allotted time, the next move made shall be considered as the first of the following time period, unless there is evidence that more moves have been made.